mbalabanov/PoweredDeviceManagement/README.md

 The GridPoweredDeviceManager can power multiple or all grid-powered devices on and off.
 Radio and Television are a type of device called BroadcastReceivers can be controlled by a RemoteControl.
 The RemoteControl is a battery-powered device, it cannot be controlled by the GridPoweredDeviceManager but it can be used to control the Radio and the Television.

 ## Run
-The tests are defined in `main` in the class `TestDevice`.
-Execute `TestDevice` to run through all the tests.
+The tests are defined in `main` in the class `DeviceTest`.
+Execute `DeviceTest` to run through all the tests.